flywheel-io/gears/spec/readme.md

 As you might expect, gears cannot produce "normal" files called `.metadata.json`, and might cause the gear to fail if the file is improperly formed.

-## The run script
+## The run target and environment

-The `run` file is `/flywheel/v0/run`.<br>
+By default, the gear is invoked by running is `/flywheel/v0/run`.
 The file must be executable (`chmod +x run`).
 It can be a bash script, a python function, or any other executable.

+You can change this by setting the `command` key of the manifest.

-The run script is the only entry point used for the gear and must accomplish everything the gear sets out to do.
-On success or permanent failure, exit zero.
-On transient failure, exit non-zero.
+Whatever your run script, it is the only entry point used for the gear and must accomplish everything the gear sets out to do.
+On success, exit zero.
+If the algorithm encounters a failure, exit non-zero.
+Ideally, print something out before exiting non-zero, so that your users can check the logs to see why things did not work.

 ### The environment for the run script